Learn to Swim

 - If you don't get a spot, we encourage you to apply again for an upcoming session.

 - Swimmers who are absent from 2 consecutive classes will be dropped.
 Children selected for Saturday classes must attend a mandatory water test prior to the first day of classes.
 If a child misses the mandatory water test and the first day of class, he/she will be dropped from the session and replaced with someone from the waitlist.

 There are currently no programs available for registration at this time.

 About the Classes

-- Level I: Children at this level are learning basic aquatic skills.
-They'll learn how to safely get into and leave the water, how to control their breath by blowing bubbles, how to float and kick on front and back and move through the water.
-They'll also learn how to stay safe around the water, and what to do in case of an emergency.
+- Level I: Children at this level learn basic aquatic skills.
+They'll learn how to safely get into and leave the water, how to control their breath by blowing bubbles, how to float and kick on front and back, and how to move through the water.
+They'll also learn how to stay safe around the water and what to do in case of an emergency.

-- Level II: Children at this level are learning how to move their arms and legs together in a swimming motion.
-We'll work on teaching children to swim without assistance, and improve on skills that they learned in Level I. They'll be able to understand dangerous water conditions, and how to assist a swimmer in a water emergency.
+- Level II: Children at this level learn to move their arms and legs together in a swimming motion.
+We'll work on teaching children to swim without assistance, and improve on skills that they learned in Level I. They'll be able to understand dangerous water conditions and how to assist a swimmer in a water emergency.

 Adults must be at the beginner level in order to participate in Learn to Swim classes.
 A water test will be conducted on the first day of class to determine eligibility.
 Adults learn basic level swimming and safety skills including the development of breath control, floating, gliding, kicking on front and back, rotary breathing, arm strokes on front and back, safety skills, and entries and exits.
 Swimmers who are absent from two consecutive classes will be dropped.